 Yesterday’s Spelling Bee Puzzle

 Yesterday’s NYT Spelling Bee game was interesting, to say the least.
-We were provided with a complex set of letters consisting of A, T, D, I, C, M, and R as the center alphabet.
-Yesterday’s puzzle was challenging and will take a bit of time and attention to get through. through.
+We are provided with a decent set of letters consisting of O, A, Y, K, R, D, and W as the center alphabet.

 Wondering about today’s Spelling Bee puzzle and answers?
 We have the latest grid, along with the Pangram and other words in the guide linked here.